Facts' ingestion

 sd store size

-the sparql update commands are executed by SPARQL service.
+The sparql update command are executed by SPARQL service.
 Therefore, the resource must be visible to the graph store server.
 For example, to load the entire definition of schema.org:

 echo 'LOAD <https://schema.org/version/latest/schemaorg-current-http.ttl> INTO GRAPH <urn:graph:0>' | sd sparql update